Semantic Router: On the Feasibility of Hijacking MLLMs via a Single Adversarial Perturbation: Performance Evaluation

-Following~\cite{lu2024test}, we default to fixing the user input prompt $\mathbf{p}$ as \texttt{Describe this image}, and utilize greedy decoding for both MLLMs.
-We also evaluate attack performance under varying input prompts in the Appendix.
+Consistent with prior work~\cite{lu2024test}, we fix the user input prompt $\mathbf{p}$ as \texttt{Describe this image} and use greedy decoding for all MLLMs.
+We evaluate varying prompts in Appendix~\ref{sec:vary_input}.

-\textbf{Perturbation Constraints.} Consistent with prior work~\cite{lu2024test}, we focus on two types of constrained adversarial perturbations: \textit{frame} and \textit{corner}, where the frame width is set to $6$ pixels, and each corner patch has a size of $20\times20$ pixels unless otherwise specified~\footnote{These perturbation constraints are defined for an image of size $300\times300$~\cite{shen2024transferability,brendel2017decision}.
-For fair comparison across models, we linearly scale constraints according to the specific input size required by each model. }.
-We also involve more constraint settings in the Appendix.
+\textbf{Perturbation Constraints.} We focus on two types of constrained adversarial perturbations: \textit{frame} and \textit{corner}, where the frame width is set to $6$ pixels and each corner patch has a size of $20\times20$ pixels unless otherwise specified.
+We study additional constraint settings in Appendix~\ref{subsec:region_magnitude}.

-\textbf{Evaluation Metric.} Following~\cite{lu2024test,shen2024transferability}, we report the \textit{Attack Success Rate (ASR)} as the evaluation metric.
-ASR is a simple yet stringent measure, as it requires the model's predictions to exactly match the predefined target sequences.
+\textbf{Evaluation Metric.} We report the Attack Success Rate (ASR), which requires the output tokens to match the target sequence in both content and order.